 Welcome to the Center for Self-Representation.
-The Center has grown out of our concern that courts seem too complicated, even in simple cases, for people to use without a lawyer’s help, when they need to represent themselves.
+The Center has grown out of our concern that courts can be too complicated for people to navigate, even in simple cases, when they need to represent themselves.
 At the same time, the number of people who use our courts without a lawyer multiplies every year.
-There is no substitute for competent legal counsel but the right to represent oneself is an important one, preserved by the Constitution.
-The judges and staff of the Circuit Court are committed to making our courts more user friendly, to make equal access to justice a reality, not just a slogan.
-This new Center for Self-Representation is designed to take advantage of the latest web-based technology to help people navigate through the court system when they need to represent themselves, especially in types of cases in which many people are not represented by a lawyer.
+There is no substitute for competent legal counsel, but the right to represent oneself is an important one preserved by the Constitution.
+The judges and staff of the Circuit Court are committed to making our courts more user friendly, ensuring that equal access to justice is a reality, not just a slogan.

-You will find much helpful information on this Website, including a basic “How to” guide, court forms you will need, checklists, and tips on how to prepare your case.
-You will also find links to other helpful resources.
-We appreciate your interest, and want you to know you can help us make the Center’s materials even more useful by giving us your feedback.
+You will find helpful information on this website, including a basic “How to” guide, court forms you will need, checklists, and tips on how to prepare your case.
+You will also find links to other useful resources and websites.
+We appreciate your interest, and we ask that you help us make the Center for Self-Representation even more functional by providing your feedback.